 You may also view your award letter online by navigating to Student Finances > Financial Aid.

 2. Decide whether or not to pay your semester balance in full, or if you would rather participate in a monthly payment plan.
 Tuition, fees, and awards are applied each semester, not for the academic year to make your budgeting easier.

-3. Submit your payment in check, cash or by credit card to Trinity Central by the first day of classes or at New Student Orientation.
+3. Submit your payment in check, cash or by credit card to Student Accounting by the first day of classes or at New Student Orientation.
 Parents and their students will have the opportunity to pay their bills at NSO on August 8th (athletics welcome day ) or August 19th (main orientation).
 If payment arrangements are not completed by the end of the second week of the semester, you will be charged a non-refundable $200 fine.

 Students and families who have questions about their financial situation will have to opportunity to connect with Financial Aid representatives at their assigned check-in time at New Student Orientation.